 - We follow all laws that apply to government contracting and procurement.
 This includes all employment laws that apply to contractors, as well as anti-corruption laws such as the U.S. Foreign Corrupt Practices Act.
 Laws, regulations and ethics rules vary by locality.
-Consult your Compliance Officer or designated legal contact with questions. - We provide current, complete and accurate information for all government contracts.
-You and the Company may be liable for false, incomplete or misleading documents or statements. - We never give or agree to give anything of value to government 31 customers, employees or third parties to influence the award or renewal of a government contract.
-If you are uncertain about how to apply the law in your situation, contact your designated legal or F&SGA contact.

-- Some government contracts require us to certify that we did not violate procurement laws or regulations in winning the contract.
-If you are asked to sign a certificate or disclosure related to a government contract, contact your designated legal contact or your Compliance Officer before signing. - Promptly contact your designated legal or F&SGA contact if any part of a government, including a U.S. state insurance department, contacts you on a new situation or matter. - We comply with all requirements often referred to as "revolving door" rules - for hiring former government officials.
-Contact your Compliance Officer or designated legal or F&SGA contact before making an offer to hire a current or former government employee, as the situation must be analyzed and a decision reached on what restrictions may apply. - No gifts, entertainment, meals, lodging or travel may be provided to a government official or employee without prior approval from your Compliance Officer or designated legal or F&SGA contact. - Rewards, incentives or promotional programs for Texas Health Aetna Medicaid or Medicare Advantage or Prescription Drug Plan members are only permissible if they meet certain CMS requirements.
-Consult your Business Compliance Officer, internal legal counsel or F&SGA regarding questions on these CMS requirements.
+Consult your compliance officer or designated legal contact with questions. - We provide current, complete and accurate information for all government contracts.
+You and the company may be liable for false, incomplete or misleading documents or statements. - We never give or agree to give anything of value to government customers, employees or third parties to influence the award or renewal of a government contract.
+If you are uncertain about how to apply the law in your situation, contact your designated legal or F&SGA contact. - Some government contracts require us to certify that we did not violate procurement laws or regulations in winning the contract.
+If you are asked to sign a certificate or disclosure related to a government contract, contact your designated legal contact or your compliance officer before signing. - Promptly contact your designated legal or F&SGA contact if any part of a government, including a U.S. state insurance department, contacts you on a new situation or matter. - We comply with all requirements often referred to as "revolving door" rules - for hiring former government officials.
+Contact your compliance officer or designated legal or F&SGA contact before making an offer to hire a current or former government employee, as the situation must be analyzed and a decision reached on what restrictions may apply. - No gifts, entertainment, meals, lodging or travel may be provided to a government official or employee without prior approval from your compliance officer or designated legal or F&SGA contact. - Rewards, incentives or promotional programs for Texas Health Aetna Medicaid or Medicare Advantage or Prescription Drug Plan members are only permissible if they meet certain Centers for Medicare & Medicaid Services (CMS) requirements.
+Consult your business compliance officer, internal legal counsel or F&SGA regarding questions on these CMS requirements.